applevinc/chefio_recipe_app/README.md

 # Chefio

-A recipe app where users can create and view recipes, built using clean architecture.
+A recipe app where users can create and view recipes, built using clean architecture and integrated with Firebase.

 Built with ❤️ by [applevinc]